traff1/2048.cpp/README.md

 # 2048.cpp
-Terminal version of the game "2048"
+//Terminal version of the game "2048"